 How to Care for a China Doll Plant

 China doll plants need plenty of bright, but indirect, light.
 They need at least four to five hours of this kind of light a day.
 If the windows in your house are unable to provide suitable light, then you may want to use an artificial plant light to add additional light.

 They are also fussy about the temperature that they thrive in.
-These plants prefer to live in temperatures of 65-75 F. (18-24 C.).
+These plants prefer to live in temperatures of 65 to 75 degrees F. (18-24 C.).
 They will not tolerate drafts, so make sure that wherever you put your China doll, it remains free from drafts and wind.